eliasdn/BBS_Bot/README.md

 # BBS_Bot
-This project is an bot for the mobile game Bleach Brave Souls.
+This project is a bot for the mobile game Bleach Brave Souls.
 The bot is written in python, it works with request like an API.

-We use Charles to read https request
+We use www.charlesproxy.com to read https request